We believe that every child deserves a cure.

 Future progress is highly dependent on new biological discoveries leading to the development of drugs specifically designed for pediatric cancers.
 Fortunately, technological advances have made the biological discovery process much more fast and efficient.
 Discovery of innovative biological agents are laying the foundation for new clinical trials in record numbers.

-Areas of research leadership:
+Areas of childhood cancer research leadership

 Our teams are conducting basic science, translational research and clinical research with a goal of finding new cures and better ways to deliver current treatments.
 Our research focus spans from early diagnosis and cancer prevention, to developing less toxic treatments and exploring expanding horizons in life-long cancer survivorship.